jramma/sorollaportfolio/README.md

 # 🌐 Personal Portfolio

-Welcome to my personal portfolio demo repository!
+Welcome to my personal portfolio repository!
 This project is a demonstration of what a personal portfolio could look like.
 It showcases various aspects of web development, including my work, skills, and projects.

-You can view the deployed project at the following URL: [https://astounding-bienenstitch-9b7a58.netlify.app/](https://astounding-bienenstitch-9b7a58.netlify.app/)

 ## 📂 Project Structure